fmstacco/healthylife-organicshop/README.md

 ## Toasts

-Feedback messages (flash messages) has been implementes to this website.
+Feedback messages (flash messages) have been implemented to this website.

 Please click on the links below to see examples of **Feedback messages **: